 A large part of the education I received at Concordia was outside of the classroom.
 I had the blessing of involvement in several campus leadership and service opportunities, which helped form my ambitions and allowed me to recognize my passion for serving others.

 My liberal arts background, I feel like, emphasized creativity and self-education, as opposed to just overloading me with facts to be regurgitated on tests.
 To this day, my successes in scientific research have been the result of my ability to think creatively about things that are not already known, and to design innovative experiments to test hypotheses.

 Michael Larson '09

-Director of Music and Arts Ministry at Lutheran Church of the Cross in West Fargo, N.D.
+Director of Worship, Arts and Service at Lutheran Church of the Good Shepherd in Olympia, Wash.

 Psychology Major; Neuroscience and Chemistry Minors

 My liberal arts education and experiences at Concordia prepared me to see life as something to be investigated and lived, rather than a series of checkpoints on a planned path.